 - Test Execution

-Test planning indeed is the first and foremost activity that happens in a testing project.
+Planning indeed is the first and foremost activity that happens in any testing project.

 |SDLC Phase||Test planning activity|